sagor1155/interview-preparation/docs/java/java.md

 To resolve these issues `CompletableFuture` has been introduced.

 ### CompletableFuture
+CompletableFuture is a class in Java's `java.util.concurrent` package that represents a future result of an asynchronous computation.
+It is an implementation of the `Future` interface with additional capabilities to handle and compose asynchronous tasks.

+- **Asynchronous Computations:** `CompletableFuture` allows you to run tasks asynchronously without blocking the main thread.

+- **Creation:** Can be created using `CompletableFuture.runAsync(Runnable)` and `CompletableFuture.supplyAsync(Supplier)` method

+- **Non-blocking:** Unlike `Future`, which requires explicit blocking to retrieve the result, `CompletableFuture` provides methods that allow you to specify actions to be taken upon completion of the computation, thus avoiding blocking.

+- **Composability:** It provides a rich set of methods to compose multiple futures, such as `thenApply`, `thenCombine`, `thenCompose`, etc., enabling the creation of complex asynchronous pipelines.

+- **Completion:** You can manually complete a `CompletableFuture` using methods like `complete`, `completeExceptionally` or `obtrudeValue`.

+- **Exception Handling:** It offers methods to handle exceptions that may occur during the asynchronous computation, such as `exceptionally`, `handle`, and `whenComplete`.

 #### runAsync
 Runs background task asynchronously and doesn't return anything from that task.
 Takes `Runnable` Object and returns `CompletableFuture<Void>`